lupyuen/lupyuen.github.io/src/unicorn3.md

 _What if we read from 0x4000_0000 AFTER enabling MMU?
 (Physical Address 0xC000_0000)_

 We'll see [_CC CC CC CC..._](https://github.com/lupyuen/pinephone-emulator/blob/qemu/src/main.rs#L503-L519) because that's how we populated Physical Address _0xC000_0000_.
-Yep the MMU can remap memory in fun convoluted ways.
+Yep our MMU can remap memory in fun convoluted ways.

 _Why map 0x0000_0000 to itself?_